ros2/ros2_documentation/source/Tutorials/Understanding-ROS2-Actions.rst

 They consist of three parts: a goal, a result, and feedback.

 Actions are built on topics and services.
-Their functionality is similar to services, except actions are preemptable (you can cancel them while executing).
+Their functionality is similar to services, except actions can be canceled.
 They also provide steady feedback, as opposed to services which return a single response.

 Actions use a client-server model, similar to the publisher-subscriber model (described in the :ref:`topics tutorial <ROS2Topics>`).